H.R. 238: Healthy Technology Act of 2025

 H.R.
 238 Common Questions

-Does the Healthy Technology Act apply to all health software
+Does the Healthy Technology Act cover all health apps?

 Based on H.R.
 238 bill text